chase-slept/sync-script/README.md

 ## Sync-Script

 There were several iterations of this script, so for posterity I've left the original notes below.
 Version 3 is the current implementation; any further version control updates will be based on that file.
+This script runs locally on the Raspberry Pi on my local network.

 <hr>